 No sleepiness.
-Starts working within 1 hr.
-Coated tablets very easy to swallow.
+Starts working within 1 hour.
+Coated tablets are very easy to swallow.
 Those with skin conditions like hives take it with excellent results.
-Some users take half in a.m. and half in p.m. for even more relief.
+Some users take half in the a.m. and half in the p.m. for even more relief.

-Some users don't like taste.
+Some users don't like the taste.
 Others feel Allegra-D works better.

 Dries out some users too much.
 Doesn't start working right away like a nasal spray.

-Works with body to remedy allergies.
-Chewable tablets are easy to ingest.
+Works with the body to remedy allergies.
+These chewable tablets are easy to ingest.
 Ideal for sinus relief.
 Non-drowsy.

 Not as potent as alternatives.

 Bottle of 200 24-hour caplets with 10 mg each of cetirizine HCl.
 FDA-approved antihistamine that treats itchy eyes, runny nose, sneezing, and itchy throat.
 Caplets measure slightly over half an inch long.
 Has a non-drowsy formula.